William Matthew Tilghman Jr. was a career lawman, gunfighter, and politician in Kansas and Oklahoma.

-In this capacity, Tilghman, Heck Thomas and Chris Madsen became known as the Three Guardsmen, as they were instrumental in taming the lawless territory.
+In this capacity, Tilghman, Heck Thomas, and Chris Madsen became known as the Three Guardsmen, as they were instrumental in taming the lawless territory.
 After he retired as a U.S. Deputy Marshal in 1910, he was elected to the State Senate.
 However, just a year later he became the Chief of Police of Oklahoma City.
 At the age of 70, he was still acting as a lawman when he was appointed as the marshal of Cromwell, Oklahoma.
-After surviving decades of tough outlaws, he was shot and killed on November 1, 1924 while he attempted to arrest a corrupt Prohibition Officer by the name of Wiley Lynn.
+After surviving decades of tough outlaws, he was shot and killed on November 1, 1924, while he attempted to arrest a corrupt Prohibition Officer by the name of Wiley Lynn.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated January 2020.